Fowler sets franchise record in Ducks' 7-4 win over Jets - WHIZ News

 Niedermayer scored 60 goals in 317 games during five seasons with the Ducks.

+“To pass Scottie is something that’s pretty special, obviously,” Fowler said.
+“You’re talking about one of the best defensemen to ever play the game, not even just with the Ducks.
+So you can never really mention yourself in that category, it’s not really comparable.
+But to have your name mentioned in the same sentence with him is pretty cool.”

+However, the Ducks trailed 2-1 following the first period after Blake Wheeler put Winnipeg back in front at 12:02.
+Fortunately for Anaheim, Mahura provided a jolt in the second to put them ahead.

-Troy Terry gave Anaheim a 4-3 lead eight minutes into the second when he scored on a breakaway set up by Mahura’s long pass.
-Derek Grant made it 5-3 at 9:10 when the rebound of a shot by Nicolas Deslauriers struck him in the arm and redirected in.
+Troy Terry gave the Ducks a 4-3 lead eight minutes into the second when he scored on a breakaway set up by Mahura’s long pass through the neutral zone.
+Derek Grant made it 5-3 at 9:10 when the rebound of a shot by Nicolas Deslauriers struck him in the arm and redirected in, prompting Jets coach Paul Maurice to pull Connor Hellebuyck after he allowed five goals on 19 shots.

-Grant’s second goal of the season capped a frantic 2:52 in which four goals were scored.
-Adam Henrique put the Ducks up 3-2 at 6:18, but Ehlers tied the game 42 seconds later.
+The Ducks scored three goals in a span of 2:52, starting when Adam Henrique put them up 3-2 at 6:18, but Nikolaj Ehlers tied the game 42 seconds later.

-The Ducks tied it 2-all only 38 seconds into the second when Ryan Getzlaf scored off a faceoff win by Max Comtois.
+Mahura had secondary assists on the goals by Henrique and Grant, becoming the fifth Anaheim rookie to get three assists in a game.

+“It was such a dull first period for us, and we were just making head-shaking mistakes, something that’s been pretty uncommon of us so far,” Ducks coach Dallas Eakins said.
+“And I think Josh’s fresh legs, not being beat down by that road trip, certainly not only helped his performance but helped ours as well.”

+Ehlers scored twice for the Jets, who have lost five of seven.
+Laurent Brossoit made seven saves in relief of Hellebuyck, who came into the game with a 5-0-1 record and 1.94 goals-against average versus the Ducks.

-Bryan Little pulled the Jets to 5-4 at 6:39 of the third period, but Carter Rowney scored on a breakaway with 3:48 remaining to make it 6-4.
-Rowney added an empty-netter with 2.9 seconds remaining.
+Bryan Little pulled the Jets to 5-4 at 6:39 of the third period, but Rowney scored on a breakaway with 3:48 remaining to make it 6-4.
+Rowney added an empty-netter with 2.9 seconds left.

-The Jets needed 55 seconds to take a 1-0 lead when Ehlers scored on a wrist shot from the right circle, and Blake Wheeler put Winnipeg back in front 2-1 at 12:02 after Fowler’s record-breaking goal.
+“It was going back and forth a little more than we wanted it to, and they got some easy chances and scored on them.
+You can’t give any team in this league too much ice to skate on, and we did that a couple times tonight.
+Something we’ve got to do better,” Ehlers said.

 NOTES: Jets RW Patrik Laine did not play after he left practice early on Monday following a collision with D Luca Sbisa.
-Laine had appeared in 182 consecutive games dating to March 26, 2017. .
-Mahura is the fifth Ducks rookie to get three assists in a game.
+Laine had appeared in 182 consecutive games dating to March 26, 2017. … Mahura is the eighth Ducks rookie to get three points in a game.

 UP NEXT